niemand-01/niemand-01.github.io/docs/_posts/2022-04-04-Vanilla Transformer.md

   - Attention
 ---

-Motives for composing this article was based on attending in a BW Start-up, who mainly focused on music transcription.
+Motives for composing this article was based on attending in a BW Start-up, who mainly focused on AI music transcription.
 Plus got a ML Job Interview which has NLP as a "shot in the head" in its description.
 Thus all these circumstances stress me out and i want to get myself somewhat prepared.